AdaCore/learn/content/courses/GNAT_Toolchain_Intro/index.rst

 .. container:: content-description

-    This course presents an introduction to the GNAT toolchain, which is included in the GNAT Community 2020 edition.
+    This course presents an introduction to the GNAT toolchain.
 The course includes first steps to get started with the toolchain and some details on the project manager (GPRbuild) and the integrated development environment (GNAT Studio).

     This document was written by Gustavo A. Hoffmann, with contributions and review from Richard Kenner and Robert Duff.